Home Influencer Marketing the definitive guide to influencer marketing

 This is not going to change anytime soon.
 Look at how your kids spend their time.
 Take note of who their heroes are.

-Generation Z is more interested in YouTubers than they are in Hollywood superstars.
-Television viewing is now the lowest it has been for years.
-Nielson reports that Americans aged 18-24 watch less than 2 hours per day of traditional TV.
-12-17 year-olds watch even less (and their viewing dropped 45.5% between 2012 and 2017).
+Generation Z is more interested in YouTubers and TikTokers than in Hollywood superstars.
+Television viewing is now at its lowest point in years.
+According to the BBC, those aged 16-24 watch less than 33 minutes of traditional TV per day.
 Think back to how much TV you watched in your youth.

 This change is unlikely to be fleeting.
 It is not just the latest fad.
 Thanks to the nature of social networking and the spread of the digital age, ordinary people have the opportunity to have one-on-one interactions with online influencers.
 That is not possible with old media.